The Best and Worst Jobs for Highly Sensitive People

 KEy Takeaways

-Remember, everyone has their own unique strengths and interests, so it’s essential to find a job that aligns with your personal preferences and values.
+Remember, you have your own unique strengths and interests, so it’s important to find a job that aligns with your personal preferences and values.

-Now that we’ve looked at the jobs that are a great fit for HSPs, let’s turn our attention to the other end of the spectrum—jobs that might not be the best match.
+Now that we’ve explored the best jobs for HSPs, let’s take a look at the other side of the coin—jobs that might not be the best match for your unique sensitivities.

 1. Customer Service Representative